We’re breaking down exactly how to make an easy homemade caramel sauce recipe. This caramel dessert is the best and easiest recipe you’ll find.

 Instructions

-- Add the sweetened condensed and corn syrup.
+- Then, add in the sweetened condensed milk and corn syrup.ย

 Notes

-- Make it ahead of time.
-Store it in an airtight container and leave it in the refrigerator for 1 month.
+- Make it ahead of time:ย Store it in an airtight container and leave it in the refrigerator for one month.
 You can also freeze it for up to 3 months.
-If you’re gifting it, it can stay out for 1 day.
+If you’re gifting it, it can stay out for one day.

 This sauce is to die for.
 It is so easy to make with no special equipment needed.
 I have swirled it in brownies.
 I have put it in cookies.
 I have dipped some and chocolate and I have just stuck a knife in the bowl and eating some of it right from the fridge.